MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 07 - LCD Device Driver for the Sitronix ST7735/README.md

     <img src="Photos/last_click.png" style="width: 1000px" />
 </p>

-- show the binding, allocation/initialization, access and deallocation of the local variables
-- observe the stack in the debugger and identify the activation records created during the execution of  LCD_OutDec

 ## C Code on EK-TM4C123GXL

 The LCD driver will be developed using assembly language.
 In later labs (Labs 8, 9, and 10), these driver functions will be called from C, requiring the function prototypes for the public functions to be placed in the header file LCD.h.
 The driver consists of several components, including function implementations for input/output (I/O) operations.
 If developed in C, these implementations would typically reside in LCD.c.
 The device driver consists of both public and private functions.
 Public functions, which include LCD_ or IO_ in their names, will be developed and tested in this lab.
 Additionally, a private function will be required to handle output commands to the LCD.
 Unlike public functions, private functions do not include LCD_ in their names.
 The provided Lab7Main.s file contains a main program that can be used to test these functions.
 A critical principle in device driver design is separating the interface (i.e., how the program is used) from the internal implementation (i.e., how the program operates).
 This separation is achieved through clear documentation in the comments.
 The interface details are documented at the top of each subroutine, and the implementation details are described within the subroutine body.